macro187/verbot/readme.md

             Output diagnostic information about how the version number is calculated.

+    reset
+        Record a default "9999.0.0-alpha" version number in source code files

+        Details on where version numbers are recorded in source code files can be found in the "Versions in Source Code" section.

     read
         Output the version number currently recorded in source code files